 Where to Stay

-If you’ve never been to Aspen, well, shame on you.
-One of the most beautiful, picturesque places on earth and certainly one of Colorado’s gems.
+Aspen is one of the most beautiful, picturesque places on earth and certainly one of Colorado’s gems.
 There are plenty of hotel choices and accommodations and for those who have no budgetary concerns, the sky is the limit.
 For the rest of us mortals, with pockets that have a defined depth, we prefer to rent a house where our family can tap into the vein of the local feeling.
 I appreciate having some space where we can share family time and relax on a couch after a big day of adventuring.
 Renting a home is a great way to do it.
 My recommendation is Aspen Vacation Rentals to find something that works for you and find the kind of place where you can feel like you’re home – away from home.
 And when you’ve got a base you can explore both day and night to your heart’s content, and just like an insider you’ll also want to take advantage of a guide who can show you the most incredible snowshoe trails and hikes in the area.

 Finding a guide to take you to those places only the locals know.